KrishnaDahal/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+--> Server-side routing: Express helps us to route the incoming requests to appropriate request handler based on URL and HTTP method used.

+    Middleware: Express provides a way to add extra functionalities to our application like authentication, called middleware.

 - [ ] Describe Middleware?

+---> Middleware is a software or lines of code that provide extra functionalities to the application.
+Some of them are in-built within a system; we can add third-party middleware or create our own custom middleware as per our need to extend some features on the application.

 - [ ] Describe a Resource?

+---> The target of HTTP request is a resource that can a data, properties, etc.

 - [ ] What can the API return to help clients know if a request was successful?

+---> API can return the response code (with message) to help clients know if a request was successful.

 - [ ] How can we partition our application into sub-applications?

+---> We can partition our application into sub-applications by building intances to handle specific part of application like api (intance to handle API, HTTP requests), client (for front-end), router (for different routes), middleware (for custom middlewares).
+Also we can partition based on environment like development, testing/staging, and production.

 ## Minimum Viable Product